usnistgov/oscal-xproc3/README.md

 XProc 3.0 aims to be platform- and application-independent, so one use of this project will be to test and assess portability across environments supporting XProc.

 ## Acknowledgements

 With the authors of Morgana and Saxon, the many contributors to the XProc and XML stacks underlying this functionality are owed thanks and acknowledgement.
-These include Norman Walsh and the developers of XProc versions 1.0 and 3.0; developers of embedded commodity parsers and processers such as Java Xerces and Apache FOP; and all developers of XML, XSLT, and XQuery especially open-source.
+These include Norman Walsh and the developers of XProc versions 1.0 and 3.0; developers of embedded commodity parsers and processers such as Java Xerces; Trang; and Apache FOP (to mention only three); and all developers of XML, XSLT, and XQuery especially open-source.
+Only an open, welcoming and supportive community could prove capable of such a collective achievement.

 [repo-issues]: https://github.com/usnistgov/oscal-xproc3/issues
 [metaschema]: https://pages.nist.gov/metaschema